Behrooz Ghamari-Tabrizi: Career

 Ghamari-Tabrizi received a PhD in 1998 from the University of California, Santa Cruz.

-He joined Princeton University in February 2019.
+He taught at Princeton University from 2019 to 2024.
 Previously he was professor of history and sociology and the Director of the Center for South Asian and Middle Eastern Studies at the University of Illinois, Urbana-Champaign.
 He was awarded a Beckman Fellowship in 2008.

+Ghamari-Tabrizi has been accused of collaborating with the Islamic regime in Iran, as part of a broader attack on Iranian-American academics by forces associated with the Israeli government and the Trump Administration.
+His name appears on the Professor Watchlist.